iamgreaser/iceball/README.md

   which is licensed under the LGPL version 2.1.
 It is marked accordingly.

-src/external/bit.c is available under MIT.
+Code in src/external is licensed under their respective licenses, which are listed in LICENCE-others.txt.

 The manual is in the public domain, except where otherwise specified.